Graduation Writing Requirement

 - An appeals committee that consists of the chief academic officer of the campus or their designee, the English department chair, and two other faculty, selected by the chair, will make a holistic final assessment of the student based on:

 - The decision of the appeals committee is final with one exception.
-Students with documented disabilities that may affect performance on the assessment and who did not receive requested accommodations pursuant to the ADA/ Section 504 and JWU procedures may request reconsideration by the Center for Academic Support/Accessibility Services and/or appeal that denial.
+Students with documented disabilities that may affect performance on the assessment and who did not receive requested accommodations pursuant to the ADA/Section 504 and JWU procedures may request reconsideration by Accessibility Services (Providence Campus only) or the Center for Academic Support (Charlotte Campus) and/or appeal that denial.
 The process for review of accommodation decisions is in the Student Handbook.